 The Narmada flows in hilly gorge from the origin to the Arabian Sea.
 The undulating hilly terrain in the lower submergence area of Sardar Sarovar Project exhibit naked hills and depleted forests.
-Even small forest animals are rarely seen because of lack of forest cover and water.
-The oft quoted symbiotic living with forests is a misnomer in this area because the depleted forests have nothing to offer except fuel wood.
+Even small forest animals area very rarely seen because of lack of forest cover and water.
+The oft quoted symbiotic living with forests is a misnomer in this area because the depleted forests have nothing to offer but fuel wood.
 Soil is very poor mostly disintegrated, granite and irrigation is almost nil due to undulating and hilly land.
-Anybody visiting this area finds the people desperately sowing even in hills with steep gradient.
+Anybody visiting this area finds the people desperately sowing even in the hills with steep gradient.
 Only one rain fed crop of mostly maize is sown and so there is no surplus economy.
 PAPs inhabiting these interior areas find generous rehabilitation and resettlement packages as a means to assimilate in the mainstream in the valley.

-84. In 193 villages of Madhya Pradesh to be affected by the project, a very high proportion of the houses would be affected whereas the land submergence was only 14.1 percent.
-The reason for this is that the river bed is a deep gorge for about 116 km upstream of the dam and as a result the reservoir will be long (214 km), narrow (average width of 1.77 km) and deep.
+54. In 193 villages of Madhya Pradesh to be affected by the project, a very high proportion of the houses would be affected whereas the land submergence was only 14.1%.
+The reason for this is that the river bed is a deep gorge for about 116 km. upstream of the dam and as a result the reservoir will be long (214 km), narrow (average width of 1.77 km) and deep.
 The result of this is that as one goes further upstream, the houses on the river banks are largely affected while agricultural land which is at a distance from the river banks is spared.
-A majority of 33,014 families of Madhya Pradesh (which would include 15,018 major sons) would lose only their houses and not agricultural lands would be required to be resettled in Madhya Pradesh by constructing new houses in the new abadi.
-According to the Award, agricultural land was to be allotted only if the project affected families lost 25 percent or more of agricultural land and on this basis as per the Government of Madhya Pradesh, only 830 project affected families of Madhya Pradesh were required to be allotted agricultural land in Madhya Pradesh.
+A majority of 33014 families of Madhya Pradesh (which would include 15018 major sons) would lose only their houses and not agricultural lands would be required to be resettled in Madhya Pradesh by constructing new houses in the new abadi.
+According to the Award, agricultural land was to be allotted only if the project affected families lost 25% or more of agricultural land and on this basis as per the Government of Madhya Pradesh, only 830 project affected families of Madhya Pradesh were required to be allotted agricultural iand in Madhya Pradesh.

-85. According to the Government of Gujarat the tribals constituted bulk of project affected families who would be affected by the dam in Gujarat and Maharashtra, namely, 97 percent and 100 percent respectively.
-Out of the oustees of project affected families of Madhya Pradesh, tribals constituted only 30 percent while 70 percent were non-tribals.
-The total number of tribal project affected families were 17,725 out of these, 9,546 were already resettled.
-It was further the case of the respondents that in Madhya Pradesh the agricultural land of the tribal villages was affected on an average to the extent of 28 percent whereas in the upper reaches, i.e. Nimad where the agriculture was advanced, the extent of submergence, on an average, was only 8.5 percent.
-The surveys conducted by HMS Gaur University (Sagar), the Monitoring and Evaluation Agency set up by the Government of Madhya Pradesh, reveal that the major resistance to relocation was from the richer, non-tribal families of Nimad who feared shortage of agriculture labour if the landless labourers from the areas accepted resettlement.
-In the biannual report, 1996 of HMS Gaur University (Sagar), it was observed as follows:
+55. According to the Government of Gujarat the tribals constituted bulk of project affected families who would be affected by the dam in Gujarat and Maharasthra, namely, 97% and 100% respectively.
+Out of the oustees of project affected families of Madhya Pradesh, tribals constituted only 30% while 70% were non-tribals.
+The total number of tribal project affected families were 17725 and out of these, 9546 are already re-settled.
+It was further the case of the respondents that in Madhya Pradesh the agricultural land of the tribal villages was affected on an average to the extent of 28% whereas in the upper reaches i.e. Nimad where the agriculture was advanced, the extent of submergence, on an average, was only 8.5%.
+The surveys conducted by HMS Gour University (Sagar), the Monitoring and Evaluation Agency set up by the Government of Madhya Pradesh, reveal that the major resistance to relocation was from the richer, non-tribal families of Nimad who feared shortage of agriculture labour if the landless labourers from the areas accepted re-settlement.
+In the Bi-Annual report, 1996 of HMS Gour University, Sagar, it was observed as follows: